ic1149/ic1149/README.md

 # about me

 Self taught programmer.
 Feel free to discuss programming with me on my social medias.
+Fluent in python, comfortable in go but still learning.

 proficient written languages: Traditional Chinese, English